tonyjw/games/README.md

 # 🎮 Game Collection

 A curated collection of fun, interactive games built with vanilla HTML, CSS, and JavaScript.
-Perfect for families, kids, and anyone who loves engaging gameplay!
+Perfect for families, kids, developers, and anyone who loves engaging gameplay!

 ## 🌟 Featured Games